sophiethedeveloper/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+    An `RDBMS` is a Relational Database Management System.
+It is the database software itself, which manages storage, querying, updating, and, well, everything.
+Specifically, an RDBMS uses a relational model of data. `SQL` the Structured Query Language, is a language (or a family of closely related languages or dialects) which is typically used to query the RDBMS.

 2. Why do tables need a `primary key`?

+     Each database table needs a primary key because it ensures row-level accessibility.
+The values that compose a primary key column are unique; no two values are the same.

 3. What is the name given to a table column that references the primary key on another table.

+    Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+    We need to create a join table between two tables.
+The primary key of the join table is the combination of the primary keys of the tables that we would like to join in a many-to-many relationship.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.